Memeplexx/olik/docs/readme-ng-read.md

 ```

 ## CONSUMING DERIVED STATE IN YOUR TEMPLATE ##
-While this library exposes a `deriveFrom()` function (to memoise a single output from multiple inputs), Angular users enjoy the benefits of RXJS (which can combine, and memoise, multiple data streams into a single output data stream):
+While this library exposes a `deriveFrom()` function (to memoize a single output from multiple inputs), Angular users enjoy the benefits of RXJS (which can combine, and memoize, multiple data streams into a single output data stream):
 ```Typescript
 import { combineLatest } from 'rxjs';
 import { shareReplay } from 'rxjs/operators';